Jared E. Alcántara, Ph.D.

 - "Past Matters: Sandy Frederick Ray," Preaching (March-April 2014).

 - "Counting the Costs of Perpetual Connection," Media Development 42, no. 2 (April 2012).

 - "Perpetually Connected?: The Effects and Implications of Ambient Technology on Christian Worshippers," Africanus Journal 3, no. 1 (April 2011): 5-14.

-Jared E. Alcántara (PhD, Princeton Theological Seminary) is Associate Professor of Preaching and holder of the Paul W. Powell Endowed Chair in Preaching.
+Jared E. Alcántara is Associate Professor of Preaching and holder of the Paul W. Powell Endowed Chair in Preaching.
+He was born and raised in New Jersey and came to faith in Christ at the age of fourteen.
+He is half-Latino (Honduran) and half-White.
 An ordained Baptist minister, he has served as a youth pastor, associate pastor, and teaching pastor in Illinois, Massachusetts, Oregon, and New Jersey.
-Prior to Truett, from 2014-2018, he served as an associate professor of homiletics at Trinity Evangelical Divinity School in Deerfield, Illinois.
+Before coming to Truett, from 2014-2018, he served as an associate professor of homiletics at Trinity Evangelical Divinity School in Deerfield, Illinois.

 Dr. Alcántara is passionate about equipping students to preach God’s Word in ways that are faithful, effective, clear, creative, and inspiring.
 He also plays piano, enjoys disc golf, and is a rabid Philadelphia Eagles fan.
 He lives in the Waco area with his wife, Jennifer, and their three daughters.Jared Alcántara Profile Photo